Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Value:

       - minimum ADA
-      - 1 Subscriber NFT Asset
+      - 1 Account NFT Asset

-  + *Subscriber Validator UTxO:*
+  + *Account Validator UTxO:*

-    - Address: Merchant Multi-validator Address (Mint)
+    - Address: Account validator script address

     - Datum:

-      - *`subscription_token_name`:* Subscriber's token name encoding UTxO to be consumed when minting the NFT.
+      - *`account_token_name`:* Account token name encoding UTxO to be consumed when minting the NFT.
-      - *`subscription_fee`:* AssetClass type for the subscription fee.
-      - *`subscription_fee_qty`:* Amount of the subscription fee.
-      - *`start_date:`* Subscription start date
-      - *`end_date:`* Subscription end date

     - Value:
       - 1 Reference NFT Asset
 \
 === Mint :: DeleteAccount
 \

-This endpoint burns the subscription NFT, effectively canceling the subscription.
-It deducts a penalty fee from the subscriber’s balance and transfers it to the merchant.
+This transaction allows a subscriber to burn an Account NFT, effectively removing the user from the subscription system.
+An off-chain check is required to ensure that there are no pending subscription fees in the Payment UTxO.

 \
 #figure(